Bayesian Mechanism Design for Blockchain Transaction Fee Allocation: The Auxiliary Mechanism Method

+Motivated by Lemma~\ref{lem:myerson}, for any monotonic non-decreasing allocation rule $\a$, we define a payment rule $\p$ to be its \emph{dominant association}.
+In particular, we set

+Since our definition Eq.~\eqref{eqn:aux:payment} satisfies the condition in Eq.~\eqref{eq-lem-myerson-constrained-payment-function}, for any monotonic non-decreasing $\a$, together with its dominant association $\p$, we get a U-DSIC mechanism $(\a, \p, 0)$.
+(The miner reward function here is set to be constantly $0$ only for illustration purpose.
+It could be a different $r$.)
+We also note that there seems to be little freedom for the payment rule $\p$ in order to form a U-DSIC TFM with $\a$.
+Indeed, $p_i(b_i, \b_{-i})$ is relevant only when $a_i(b_i, \b_{-i}) > 0$ (i.e., when the $i$-th bidder has a chance to be confirmed).
+In this case, if we additionally add the natural boundary condition $p_i(0, \b_{-i}) = 0$ (similar to the NFL assumption), then $p_i(\cdot, \b_{-i})$ defined in Eq.~\eqref{eqn:aux:payment} is the unique solution to Eq.~\eqref{eq-lem-myerson-constrained-payment-function}.

+For any U-BNIC mechanism $\tilde{M} = (\a, \tilde{\p}, \tilde{r})$ with monotonic non-decreasing $\a$, we let $M = (\a, \p, 0)$ to be its \emph{dominant auxiliary} mechanism where $\p$ is the dominant association of $\a$.
+Let us compare the payment rules of the two mechanisms and define a ``payment difference'' function that denotes the over-payment of each user according to $\tilde{M}$ compared to $M$, as

-We firstly consider the mechanism on the users' side, and only consider the allocation rule $\a$ and payment rule $\p$, and the user-side mechanism $(\a,\p)$ constitutes an \emph{auction} in the common sense, in which the incentive and behavior of the miner is not yet taken into consideration.
-Particularly, the Revenue Equivalence Theorem \cite{tenorio1993revenue} indicates that for the same distribution of valuations and given boundary conditions, all BNIC mechanisms with the same allocation rule should have the same \emph{expected} payment for a bidder with a fixed valuation.
-Since DSIC mechanisms are also BNIC, we can regard any BNIC mechanism as a ``basic'' DSIC mechanism with its allocation rule, plus a ``perturbation'' of the payment rule that has expectations of zero for each bidder.
-Namely, for any BNIC auction $\tilde{\mathcal{A}}=(\a,\tilde{\p})$, we can construct an auxiliary auction mechanism that has the same allocation rule $\a$, but satisfies DSIC property.
-From the Myerson's Lemma (Lemma~\ref{lem:myerson}), we can construct the auxiliary payment rule $\p$ as:
+Note that the Revenue Equivalence Theorem indicates that for the same \emph{i.i.d.}\ path-connected distribution of valuations and given boundary conditions, all BNIC mechanisms with the same allocation rule should have the same \emph{expected} payment for a bidder with a fixed valuation (where the expectation is taken over the valuation of the other bidders).
+Since $M = (\a, \p, 0)$ is a DSIC mechanism and therefore also BNIC, we have that $\tilde{M} = (\a, \tilde{\p}, \tilde{r})$ and $(\a, \p, 0)$ make the same expected payment for any bidder the fixed valuation.
+Formally for any bidder $i$, we have that